MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### Will I be able to link videos from external platforms like YouTube and Vimeo?

-Yes, customers can embed videos from any external platforms such as YouTube, Microsoft Learn, etc. on the Microsoft Community Training portal.
+Yes, customers can embed videos from any external platforms such as YouTube, Microsoft Learn, etc. on the Community Training portal.
 However, learners will not be able to download such content on the mobile app for offline consumption.

 >[!Note]
 > For Vimeo videos, they do not allow their videos to get embedded directly on any other platform.
 In order to get the embed URL for any video, you need to follow the below steps: